SecondeJK/nexmo-developer/_documentation/en/application/vonage-cli.md

 vonage apps
 ```

-This displays a list showing the application ID, name and capabilites.
+This displays a list showing the application ID, name and capabilities.

 ## Show application details